-The mission of the Stephenson Disaster Management Institute is to save the lives of people and animals by continuously improving disaster response management through leadership in applied research and executive education.
-Additionally, the institute seeks to close the gap between practitioners and academic researchers by causing collaboration between these critical players.
-The result is leading research that can be applied to the management challenges that face government and business leaders and emergency managers.
+The mission of the Stephenson Disaster Management Institute is to save the lives of people and animals by continuously improving disaster management through leadership in applied research and executive education.

-- Bring business principles and research to bear on disasters
+- Apply business principles and research to bear on disaster preparedness, mitigation, and recovery.

-- Produce applied research and disseminate best practices to the business and practitioner communities
+- Produce applied research and disseminate best practices to individuals, businesses, and practitioners

 What They Are Saying About SDMI: